Sunrise in Waiwera, New Zealand

 Welcome to my Homepage!

 Parents, please become an observer in your child's Canvas account for the course.
-Also, please visit Genesis regularly to stay current with grades...thanks.
+Also, please visit Genesis regularly to stay current with grades...thank you.

 "When we try to pick out anything by itself, we find it hitched to everththing else in the universe." - John Muir